Web www.dippy.org

 (3) Be sure parking brake lever is fully released, then back off parking brake cable adjustment so there is slack in cable.

 (4) Insert adjusting tool C-3784, into star wheel of adjusting screw.
-Move handle of tool upward until a slight drag is felt when road wheel is rotated.
+Move handle of tool upward

 (6) Repeat above adjustment at each wheel.
 The adjustment must be equal to all wheels.
 Install adjusting hole plugs in brake supports.